 The University of Florida has joined JED Campus, a nationwide initiative of The Jed Foundation (JED) designed to guide schools through a collaborative process of comprehensive systems, program and policy development with customized support to build upon existing student mental health, substance abuse, and suicide prevention efforts.

-By becoming a JED Campus, UF has embarked on a multi-year strategic collaboration that not only asses and enhances the work that is already being done, but help create positive, lasting, systemic change in our campus community.
+By becoming a JED Campus, UF has embarked on a multi-year strategic collaboration that not only assesses and enhances the work that is already being done but helps create positive, lasting, systemic change in our campus community.

 Frequently Asked Questions

 Learn more at www.jedfoundation.org.

 - Develop the UF Mental Health Taskforce, an interdisciplinary, campus-wide team that includes senior leadership to assess, support and implement improvements with assistance from the JED Campus team.

 - Complete an in-depth, confidential assessment evaluating UF’s current mental health promotion, substance abuse and suicide prevention efforts.